You are tuned to the nation's most listened-to radio program.

 By the way, I finally saw that commercial.

-I saw the whole thing, and we played like 13 seconds of the sound bite from it.
+I saw the whole thing, and we played like 13 seconds of the soundbite from it.

 She's not that commercial.

-She's gonna give universal this.
+She's going to give universal this.

-She's reaching into grabbing little things out of her Christmas basket there to distribute to people, and they're all big-time government programs.
+She's reaching in or grabbing little things out of her Christmas basket there to distribute to people.

-It's it was not an attempt to be funny.
+It was not an attempt to be funny.

-Uh world-class genius to impose government control.
+World-class genius to impose government control.

 In fact, she would expand the failing system by imposing it on preschoolers.